 As the name implies, go for glossy if you want great shine on your photos.
 This is a finish that gives a lot of sheen on a smooth paper that is without any texture.
 Glossy finish is capable of very sharp images that have vibrant colors.
 However, you have to be prepared to clear the smudges that become visible whenever someone holds the photo in his hands.
 This is because glossy finish does not resist fingerprints.
 However, the smudge marks can be removed using a piece of cotton or cloth.
 This is a paper that has a coating that causes the light to be reflected, producing a shiny image.

-• Glossy is a very shiny finish, whereas Lustre is only slightly shiny.
+Lustre: Lustre is only slightly shiny.

-• Glossy has no texture and is very smooth, whereas lustre has a special texture that resembles the surface of a pearl.
+Lustre: Lustre has a special texture that resembles the surface of a pearl.